k3rnelpanik/climchange_jk/README.md

 The datasets hosted in this repository include different climate parameters; Mean Temperature (tmp), Average Maximum Temperature (tmx), Average Minimum Temperature (tmn), Precipitation (pre), Cloud Cover (cld) and Potential Evapotranspiration (pet).

+The raw data provided by CEDA was procured with daily intervals and has also been hosted under the raw directory.
+The data has been processed and uploaded with monthly intervals (an important distinction users should note).